Azure/azureml-examples/cli/jobs/pipelines/iris-add-column-and-word-count-using-spark/README.md

 ---

 # Spark job in pipeline
-This example shows how a use a spark pipeline job to add new colunm for csv file and count word group by row.
-It will support attached synapse spark and hobo spark.
+This example shows how a use a spark pipeline job to conduct two works:
+1. Add a new colunm for csv file
+2. Count word group by row.

 Submit the Pipeline Job with spark node:
 ```